tminus109/foundation/wanderer/instructions/stories.md

 Stories should be followed by implementation.
 Completing a story means you made a little progress on the project.
-Keep in mind, that you have to develop the complete game.
+Keep in mind, that you have to develop the complete board.
-So when working on a specific story, you should be able to reuse the implementation later in other parts of the game.
+So when working on a specific story, you should be able to reuse the implementation later in other parts of the board.

 Draw a screen with tiles: